myopicOracle/myopicOracle/README.md

 I started my career in finance, but made the switch to software after realizing I wanted to build things, not just analyze them.
 Since then, I’ve picked up skills in full-stack development, AI engineering, data pipelines, and cloud infrastructure.

-Interested in contributing to open-source projects, startups, and any opportunities where I can write code.
+Interested in contributing to open-source projects, startups, and any opportunities to write code.

 <br>